 Although initially built in the 17th century as a city hall, it was later made the official palace of King Louis Napoleon.
-Then it became the Royal Palace of the Dutch royal family years later.
+Then it became the house of the Dutch royal family years later.

 The private tour grants you full access to the Royal Banquet Hall and the palace’s residential areas.
-You’ll enjoy viewing the ancient artifacts and riches in the palace.
+You’ll enjoy viewing all of the ancient artifacts and riches in the palace.

 See Related: Best Tourist Destinations in the World

 Providing a comprehensive experience of Dutch culture and history, this day trip includes three iconic destinations near Amsterdam.
 Zaanse Schans paints a beautiful picture with traditional windmills, wooden houses, and historical crafts.